Printing components (3D)

 -

-3D printing is still in development, but is gradually and increasingly establishing itself in industrial, professional applications.
-In addition to some disadvantages and necessary reworking of 3D printed components, 3D printing offers a completely new flexibility in the design and manufacture of components.
-Grindaix GmbH has also taken advantage of this to be able to design cooling lubricant nozzles in a much more function-oriented way.
-The form follows the function, manufacturing restrictions are reduced and thus better, tailor-made components can be realized.
+3D printing is still in the development stage, but is gradually and increasingly establishing itself in industrial, professional applications.
+In addition to some disadvantages and necessary reworking of 3D printed components, 3D printing offers completely new flexibility in the design and manufacture of components.
+Grindaix GmbH has also taken advantage of this to design cooling lubricant nozzles that are much more function-oriented.
+The form follows the function, manufacturing restrictions are reduced and better, tailor-made components can be realized.

 Would you like to equip your machine tool with flow- and application-optimized coolant nozzles?
-We are your partner - because we combine our know-how in the field of coolant supply in machine tools with professional flow simulation and thus achieve an optimal, application-oriented design of your coolant nozzles.
-For manufacturing, we cooperate with experienced 3D printing companies in the field of laser sintering.
+We are your partner - because we combine our expertise in the field of lubricoolant supply in machine tools with professional flow simulation to achieve an optimum, application-oriented design for your cooling lubricant nozzles.
+During production, we cooperate with experienced 3D printing companies in the field of laser sintering.
 You can find some examples of our 3D printed nozzles here.
-If you are interested in an optimized (if necessary 3D-printed) coolant nozzle, just contact us!
-We are looking forward to your request.
+If you are interested in an optimized (possibly 3D-printed) coolant nozzle, simply get in touch with us!
+We look forward to your inquiry.

 Grinding burn

-Thermal edge zone damage due to microstructural changes - commonly known as grinding burn.
-We explain the material-technical background and give first approaches for grinding burn prevention.
+Thermal edge zone damage due to structural changes - commonly known as grinding burn.
+We explain the material-technical background and provide initial approaches for preventing grinding burn.

 Click here for the article

-It is not difficult to understand that grinding processes have to be supplied with cooling lubricant.
-But which tasks does the cooling lubricant actually perform and what are the challenges in cooling lubricant supply?
+It is easy to understand that grinding processes need to be supplied with cooling lubricant.
+But what exactly does the cooling lubricant do and what are the challenges involved in supplying cooling lubricant?

 Click here for the article